bendermIBM/kvm-network-bridge/README.md

 4. **Optional** - Assign IP to bridge interface

-    Given that this bonded OSA pair will be used for the guest network, it's not neccesary to put an IP on the interface, but is an available option.
+    Given that this bonded OSA pair will be used for the guest network, it's not necessary to put an IP on the interface, but is an available option.

     ```
     # nmcli connection modify bridge0 ipv4.addresses '192.0.2.1/24'